-Children and young people attending our summer holiday activities in 2018 raised our awareness of the need for art-related projects and the positive effects this can have for them.
+Children and young people attending our recent summer holiday activities raised our awareness of the need for art-related projects and the positive effects this can have for them.
 We have been working with artistic partners and hosting art activities for young people in collaboration with De Montfort University over the previous 12 months and this is the first arts project we are leading which will serve as a pilot for future art-related projects and demonstrate our capacity and ability to deliver high-quality art engagement activities.

 Proud young artists at one of our Saturday morning Art Clubs

 We will be working with children and young people aged 6 yrs to 13 yrs who are not currently participating or engaging in art-related projects outside of mainstream education.
 They will be able to experience a number of artistic techniques on a wide selection of formats such as water-based and oil based painting, drawing, creating large format posters and banners, costumes, facemasks and larger than life model characters, visually exploring our local area of Beaumont Leys and recording images that will inspire them to create pieces of art from local buildings, the history of the area, green spaces, people and communities in the area.
 The images will be printed and used for inspiration during workshops that introduce new styles, formats and artistic skills.